DesignSafe-CI/api-user-guide/docs/create_app_04.md

 The deploy script does two things.
-It stages your app assets (including the wrapper script) on the storage system specified in the app description, and it creates a new app in the SD2E tenant using the Agave `apps-addupdate` command.
+It stages your app assets (including the wrapper script) on the storage system specified in the app description, and it creates a new app in the Designsafe tenant using the Agave `apps-addupdate` command.
 ```
 % cd ~/fastqc/
 % bash deploy.sh fastqc-0.11.5/